 Guide to establishing Missouri residency

-Presence in Missouri.
-You must document that you have resided in Missouri for the 12 immediate past consecutive months prior to the semester you are seeking in-state residency.
-(This means you will pay out-of-state fees during these 12 months.)
-For the fall semester, the months are August to August; spring semester is January to January; summer is June to June.
+- Proof of presence in Missouri.
+You must document that you have resided in Missouri for the 12 immediate past, consecutive months prior to the semester you are seeking Missouri residency.
+You will pay non-resident fees during these 12 months.
+To petition for the Fall semester, you must reside in Missouri from August to August; for Spring semester from January to January and for Summer semester from June to June.

-You are allowed to be out of Missouri for 14 days from the end of the spring semester until the beginning of the fall semester.
+You are allowed to leave Missouri for a total of only 14 days from the end of the Spring semester until the beginning of the Fall semester.
 Travel days to and from your destination count toward the 14 days.
-Please be aware that if you live near a bordering state, any trips across the state line will count toward the 14 days out of Missouri regardless of the duration or purpose of the trip.
-Any length of time out of Missouri will count as one of your allotted 14 days.
-There are no exceptions to this rule.
-Please note that you are not required to remain in Missouri during the Thanksgiving, winter or spring breaks.
+Please be aware that if you live near a bordering state, any trips across the state line will count toward the 14 days out of Missouri, regardless of the duration or purpose of the trip.
+ANY length of time OUT of Missouri will count as one of your allotted 14 days.
+There are NO EXCEPTIONS to this rule.

 - Copy of a Missouri driver's license.
 Learn more about Missouri driver's licenses.

-- Copy of Missouri voter's registration card.
+- Copy of Missouri voter's registration verification.
 Register as a Boone County (Columbia) voter or anywhere else in the state of Missouri.

-- If you were under 21 during the qualifying 12 months, a copy of page 1 of your parent's federal income tax for the preceding year proving you are not claimed as a dependent.
-If you're under 21, you will be applying as an emancipated minor.
-Please mark out all social security numbers on the tax returns.
+- Copy of page 1 of the previous year's federal 1040 income tax form.
+If you were under 21 during any part of the qualifying 12 months, please submit a copy of page 1 of your parent’s federal 1040 income tax form for the previous year showing that you were NOT claimed as a dependent.
+If you were 21 or older for the entire qualifying 12 months, please submit a copy of page 1 of your federal and Missouri 1040 income tax form for the previous year.
+Please mark out all social security numbers.

-- If you own your own car and you are the sole owner, please submit a copy of your Missouri auto registration.
+- If you are the sole owner of your car, please submit a copy of your Missouri auto registration.

 Process for applying for Missouri Residency

-- The petitioning period begins the first day of classes of the semester for which you wish to be considered a MIssouri resident and ends the last day of classes for that semester.
-The petition and all supporting documents must be received by the last day of class for that semester to be considered for residency.
-Petitions are accepted only for the current semester.
-After the semester ends, no residency petitions will be considered.
+- Residency petitions may only be submitted for the semester you wish to be considered a Missouri resident.
+The petitioning period begins the first day of classes through the last day of classes for that particular semester.
+The petition and ALL supporting documents must be received by the last day of class in order to be considered for that semester.
+After the last day of classes, no residency petitions will be considered for that semester.

-- Once you have been granted in-state residency, you must maintain continuous enrollment for one of the academic semesters (i.e. fall or spring semester).
-You would be required to re-establish your eligibility to pay in-state tuition/fees.
+- Once you have been granted Missouri residency, you must maintain continuous enrollment for the Fall and Spring semesters.
+Should you not attend school for one of these semesters, you will be required to re-establish your eligibility to pay in-state tuition/fees.